Hyperscience Intelligent Document Processing

 The Hypercell platform delivers 99.5% accuracy and 98% automation rates across structured, semi-structured, unstructured, and handwritten documents.
 Its modular workflow assembly lets organizations configure processing blocks for specific business needs, while intelligent exception routing handles edge cases through human-in-the-loop review.

-Hyperscience's regulatory certification stack — FedRAMP High, HIPAA, GDPR, and CCPA — is a structural competitive advantage in U.S. federal procurement, where the FedRAMP authorization process is lengthy and costly.
-Competitors without FedRAMP High are structurally excluded from certain agency contracts, making this a durable moat rather than a marketing claim.
+Hyperscience holds six regulatory certifications: FedRAMP High, HIPAA, GDPR, CCPA, SOC 2 Type II, and TX-RAMP Level 2 for the State of Texas, plus Cyber Essentials Plus.
+The FedRAMP High authorization, achieved in partnership with Palantir Technologies, is a structural competitive advantage in U.S. federal procurement.
+The authorization process is lengthy and costly; competitors without it are structurally excluded from certain agency contracts.
 IDC flagged the full certification stack as a differentiator specifically for public sector and healthcare buyers.

-Source gap: No competitor comparisons, STP or throughput benchmarks, customer counts, or named deployments appear in the available research period.
+Source gap: No competitor comparisons, throughput benchmarks, customer counts, or named enterprise deployments appear in available research.
 A complete competitive assessment requires the full IDC MarketScape report (US53014125).
 See also: Hyperscience competitive analysis.

-The Hypercell platform's ORCA framework combines Vision Language Models, Small Language Models, and Large Language Models in a hybrid architecture that also accepts third-party open-source and commercial LLMs.
-This layered approach — proprietary models handling optical reasoning alongside pluggable commercial LLMs — is designed to avoid the accuracy ceiling of any single model while preserving flexibility for regulated environments where model provenance matters.
+The Hypercell platform's ORCA framework combines VLMs, SLMs, and LLMs in a hybrid architecture that also accepts third-party open-source and commercial LLMs.
+This layered approach is designed to avoid the accuracy ceiling of any single model while preserving flexibility for regulated environments where model provenance matters.
+ORCA includes zero-shot capabilities, enabling extraction without pre-configured templates.

 At the workflow level, Hypercell uses modular processing blocks configurable for specific document types and business rules.
 OCR and full-page transcription handle initial digitization; machine learning models classify and route documents; NLP extracts structured fields from unstructured text.
 Complex or low-confidence cases route to human reviewers through an exception-handling layer, with reviewer decisions feeding back into model lifecycle management for continuous improvement.

 Integration with downstream systems runs through APIs, webhooks, and pre-built connectors.
-Deployment options span cloud, on-premises, and hybrid configurations — a flexibility that, combined with FedRAMP High authorization, makes Hypercell one of the few enterprise IDP platforms accessible to U.S. federal agencies with strict data residency requirements.
+Deployment options span cloud, on-premises, and hybrid configurations.
+Combined with FedRAMP High authorization, this makes Hypercell one of the few enterprise IDP platforms accessible to U.S. federal agencies with strict data residency requirements.
+For teams evaluating open-source alternatives that also target on-premises deployment, Unstract offers a no-code LLM platform with hallucination mitigation as a contrasting approach.

 Automated extraction from claim forms, medical records, and damage assessments, with policy matching and claims management system integration.
 The platform's handling of handwritten and semi-structured documents addresses a persistent gap in insurance workflows where legacy OCR fails on non-standard form layouts.

 Mortgage and loan processing with automated document classification, borrower information consolidation, and underwriting criteria matching.
+The R40 release's long-form document capability is directly applicable here: mortgage files routinely run to 100 or more pages across multiple document types.
 See the mortgage processing capability page for implementation patterns applicable to Hypercell deployments.

 | Feature | Specification |